What is Embedded Analytics?

 Collaboration

 Governed collaboration over data insights and report creation within the embedded analytics platform saves your clients enormous amounts of time and provides added stickiness in your application.
-If your clients can collaborate where the data exists, rather than copy and paste screenshots into emails and instant messaging platforms, they will remain in the platform longer, will have live vizibility of their data, and can take action instantly.
+If your clients can collaborate where the data exists, rather than copy and paste screenshots into emails and instant messaging platforms, they will remain in the platform longer, will have live visibility of their data, and can take action instantly.

 Machine learning can also assist the end user in uncovering insights as they query data.
 Capabilities like Yellowfin’s Assisted Insights allows users to click a data point and choose ‘explain’ or ‘compare’.
 Algorithms then populate the explanation or comparison with related analysis and even natural language explanations in bullet points so your users can get the most out of all their data by seeing it in context and with descriptions they understand.
+Yellowfin’s Guided NLQ feature also utilizes natural language query (NLQ) to help guide users on how to ask questions of their data and find relevant answers and explanations.

 The augmented analytics trend is only going to increase with automation expanding into more of the traditional analytics capabilities and assisting analysts and end users in their quest for insights and explanations.